April 2023 - Artificial Intelligence in Photography

 Read all about it on this page: "Pictorialism"

-November 20, 2020 - TO POST PROCESS OR NOT
+November 20, 2020 - TO POST-PROCESS OR NOT

 I am often asked what the original image actually looked like before I decided to transform it into the image I really had in mind when I reviewed the Raw.
 My main photo editor is Adobe Photoshop CC and a limited number of plugins: DxO Viewpoint to address perspective problems; DxO/Nik Collection for B&W conversions, Denoising, & the occasional color effect, and finally ParticleShop for the occasional brush effect.